BenGitsCode/today-i-learned/README.md

 > Today I learned...

-This was directly pulled from an exercise the [thoughtbot](https://github.com/thoughtbot) github [here](https://github.com/thoughtbot/til)
+This was directly pulled from an exercise on the [thoughtbot](https://github.com/thoughtbot) github [here](https://github.com/thoughtbot/til)

 I loved the idea and wanted to make one myself.